LukeWCS/monospace-for-editor/README.md

 ## Installation
 * Upload the complete folder `lukewcs/` with all subfolders and files to `ext/` from phpBB.
 * In the ACP, go to "Customise" > "Manage extensions".
-* Click on "Enable" for "LF who was here".
+* Click on "Enable" for "Monospace font for Posting Editor".